In-2-4D: Inbetweening from Two Single-View Images to 4D Generation: Methodology

 \subsection{Modelling Intra-Fragment Geometry}

 \saura{We lift individual video fragments to 4D by generating multi-view videos of the object.
 Existing video-to-4D methods~\cite{ren2023dreamgaussian4d,wu2024sc4d} \am{use} multi-view diffusion models~\cite{liu2023zero} to synthesize multi-view videos by independently processing each frame.
-However, this approach ensures cross-view consistency but leads to temporally inconsistent geometry Fig~\cref{fig:intra_frag}.
+However, this approach ensures cross-view consistency but leads to temporally inconsistent geometry Fig~\ref{fig:intra_frag}.
 Moreover, due to sole reliance on multi-view video supervision, Gaussian splatting often produces flickering and texture variations \cite{luiten2023dynamic} due to its high degrees of freedom per point and lack of motion constraints.
 We address these issues by generating temporally consistent multi-view videos and regularizing motion with rigid constraints within each fragment.}

-\textbf{Learning canonical 3D.} Similar to prior works, we first estimate a canonical Gaussian representation and then add motion to it from the multi-view videos. \saura{For each temporal fragment $\mathcal{V}{i}$, we designate the keyframe $K{(i)(j)}$ as the canonical reference and reconstruct its 3D structure via multi-view synthesis.
-Specifically, we employ the multiview diffusion model Era3D \cite{li2024era3d} to generate multi-view images from $K{(i)(j)}$, followed by 3DGS \cite{kerbl20233Dgaussians} for coarse geometry reconstruction.
+\textbf{Learning canonical 3D.} We start by estimating a canonical Gaussian representation and then add motion to it from the multi-view videos. \saura{For each temporal fragment $\mathcal{V}_{i}$, we designate the keyframe $K_{(i)(j)}$ as the canonical reference and reconstruct its 3D structure via multi-view synthesis.
+Specifically, we employ the multiview diffusion model Era3D \cite{li2024era3d} to generate multi-view images from $K_{(i)(j)}$, followed by 3DGS \cite{kerbl20233Dgaussians} for coarse geometry reconstruction.
 As each fragment is processed independently, parallel execution reduces computation time.
 The resulting coarse geometry provides an effective initialization for learning texture and geometry across the remaining temporal frames.}

 \textbf{Dynamic 3D fragment generation.} \saura{After learning 3D static Gaussians, we leverage motion priors from the video fragment to transform them into dynamic Gaussians.
 Since single-view videos cannot provide diverse observations of the scene from different viewpoints, we use multi-view videos.
 To promote temporal consistency, rather than generating multiple-view of the frames independently at each timestep, we propagate the self-attention features of the multi-view diffusion model \cite{li2024era3d} from the canonical frame across the entire frames of the fragment as follows:}